siadat/pcass/cassandra-varint.md

 ## Cassandra 3.0 SSTable unsigned varint
-Cassandra'a unsigned varint is an efficient way to encode uint64 (long) values.
+Cassandra'a unsigned varint is an efficient way to encode uint64 (long) values in 1 to 9 bytes.
-It provides an efficient way to serialize and deserialize small values in as small as a single byte (u8), while allowing uint64 values to be encoded in 9 bytes (8 value bytes and one flag byte)

 ## Examples